Organic fertilizer: Animal sources

 Horse manure contains the perfect balance of Carbon to Nitrogen for composting (30:1) and is a traditional garden soil amendment.
-However, careful organic sourcing is critical because feed (and bedding materials) from fields treated with the picolinic acid family of herbicides including aminopyralid, clopyralid, and picloram (marketed in the US as Milestone and Grazon-)can pass through a horse’s digestive tract, remaining unchanged in manure and compost piles for long periods.
+However, careful organic sourcing is critical because feed (and bedding materials) from fields treated with the picolinic acid family of herbicides including aminopyralid, clopyralid, and picloram (marketed in the US as Milestone and Grazon-) can pass through a horse’s digestive tract, remaining unchanged in manure and compost piles for long periods.
 These chemicals commonly affect potatoes, tomatoes, and beans, causing deformed plants and poor or non-existent yields.
-Also, horse de-warmers like Ivermectin can be detected in manure at levels harmful to beneficial insects and organisms for up to 45 days.
+Also, horse de-wormers like Ivermectin can be detected in manure at levels harmful to beneficial insects and organisms for up to 45 days.
 Tainted compost can not only kill plants and beneficial organisms, but can create liability issues for owners.

 Bat guano has been used as a fertilizer for thousands of years, most prominently by the Incans, who valued bats and their guano so much, the penalty for killing a bat was death.
 Bat guano is high in elements such as carbon, nitrogen, sulfur, and phosphorus.
 Guano typically contains about 10% nitrogen, which helps plants keep a healthy and vibrant green color and promotes rapid growth.
 Guano compared to manufactured fertilizers is safe to use inside and outside of the house, large gardens or small plants, and does not leach from the soil but rather remains and continues to slowly feed the plants and enhance the soil.
 Guano is also rich in bio-remediation microbes which helps to clean unnatural toxins from the soil that can prevent plant growth and cause rapid decay.

 Urine, from humans as well as animals, is a fertilizer: urea in urine is a nitrogen compound, and urine also contains phosphorus and potassium.
 Human urine typically has about 3 times as much nitrogen as potassium, and more than 20 times as much nitrogen as phosphorus.
 The amount of potassium in urine is variable, and depends on the amount of potassium in the person's diet.
-Urine is not currently allowed to be used in any commercial agricultural operations.
-However, there are ongoing studies that have shown that aging urine in concealed containers for 12–16 months eliminates 99% of harmful bacteria, due to increasing urea content and therefore pH.
+While animal urine, as from cattle and pigs, is widely used on farmer's fields, human urine other than as part of sewage sludge is not currently allowed to be used in any commercial agricultural operations.
+However, there are ongoing studies that have shown that aging urine in closed containers for 12–16 months eliminates 99% of harmful bacteria, due to increasing urea content and therefore pH.